KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 };
 ```

+A new semantic uniform `VIEWPROJECTIONBUFFER` is introduced to identify this uniform buffer.

-The following semantic uniforms are left as regular uniforms.
+The following semantic uniforms are left unchanged as regular uniforms.

 ```C
 uniform mat4 LOCAL;